keshavarthini-143/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **RESULTS:**

- SISO Shift register using verilog and validating their functionality using their functional tables has successful execution of the program.
+ Thus the OUTPUT’s of 8-bit shift register are verified by synthesizing and simulating the VERILOG code.